-The goal of many patients who are going through brain injury rehabilitation is to return to their jobs.
+The goal of many patients in brain injury rehabilitation is to return to their jobs.
+Vocational rehabilitation counseling is a specialized, employment-related therapy.

-Vocational rehabilitation counseling helps prepare people to re-enter the workplace or explore options for alternative careers if they are unable to return to previous employment.
-VRCs (vocational rehabilitation counselors) help patients manage many aspects of working after an injury, from handling cognitive challenges and job modifications to vocational assessment and career exploration.
+For people who are unable to return to previous employment because of the severity of their injury, vocational rehab can explore options for alternative careers.
+VRCs (vocational rehabilitation counselors) help patients manage many aspects of working after an injury, from handling cognitive challenges to job modifications to vocational assessment and career exploration.

 Vocational rehabilitation counseling can include: